Note: The information in this resource can also be accessed online via the Geography Curriculum portal and Curriculum information pages.

 Our approach to the primary Geography curriculum

-This printable PDF document provides a detailed overview of Kapow Primary’s Geography scheme of work, designed to support teaching in EYFS, KS1 and KS2.
+This long-term plan provides a detailed overview of Kapow Primary’s Geography scheme of work, designed to support teaching in EYFS, KS1 and KS2.
 It helps primary school teachers confidently deliver a well-structured, engaging Geography scheme, aligned with the National curriculum.

 What does Kapow Primary’s Geography long-term plan contain?